stratosphereips/vimtutorial/tom.md

 # Intro to Vi

-- Why vi?
+- What is vi?

-- Its like a new languague.
+    An editor with huge amount of features.
+Think of it as a new languague.
 Its hard at the beggining.

-- Get in
+- How to get in
     vi file

-- Get out saving.
-If you didn't modify, its ok.
+- Get out by saving.
+If you didn't modify, its OK also.
     ZZ

-- Get out without saving
+- Get out without saving (! means force quit)
     :q!

 - If you didn't make any modifications, get out
     :q

-- Why Vi? and Vim?
+- Why Vi?
+    - Ubiquitous.
+Its installed in most Linux/Macos systems.
+Windows can have it.
+    - Still small
+    - Minimize the distance your fingers travel, so try to maximize speed of typing.
+    - Command mode and edit mode

     -  Multiple clipboards

 # Lets go to the cool stuff

-    ```
-    code

-    more code

-    ```

     - Undo
         u